Nociceptor: Types and functions

+Nociceptors are usually electrically silent when not stimulated.
 The peripheral terminal of the mature nociceptor is where the noxious stimuli are detected and transduced into electrical energy.
 When the electrical energy reaches a threshold value, an action potential is induced and driven towards the central nervous system (CNS).
 This leads to the train of events that allows for the conscious awareness of pain.
 The sensory specificity of nociceptors is established by the high threshold only to particular features of stimuli.
 Only when the high threshold has been reached by either chemical, thermal, or mechanical environments are the nociceptors triggered.
-The majority of nociceptors are classified by which of the environmental modalities they respond to.
-Some nociceptors respond to more than one of these modalities and are consequently designated polymodal.
-Other nociceptors respond to none of these modalities (although they may respond to stimulation under conditions of inflammation) and are referred to as sleeping or silent.

-Nociceptors have two different types of axons.
-The first are the Aδ fiber axons.
-They are myelinated and can allow an action potential to travel at a rate of about 20 meters/second towards the CNS.
-The other type is the more slowly conducting C fiber axons.
-These only conduct at speeds of around 2 meters/second.
-This is due to the light or non-myelination of the axon.
-As a result, pain comes in two phases.
-The first phase is mediated by the fast-conducting Aδ fibers and the second part due to (Polymodal) C fibers.
-The pain associated with the Aδ fibers can be associated to an initial extremely sharp pain.
-The second phase is a more prolonged and slightly less intense feeling of pain as a result of the acute damage.
-If there is massive or prolonged input to a C fiber, there is a progressive build up in the spinal cord dorsal horn; this phenomenon is similar to tetanus in muscles but is called wind-up.
-If wind-up occurs there is a probability of increased sensitivity to pain.
+In terms of their conduction velocity, nociceptors come in two groups.
+The Aδ fiber axons are myelinated and can allow an action potential to travel towards the CNS at speeds from 5 to 30 meters/second.
+The C fiber axons conduct more slowly at speeds from 0.4 to 2 meters/second due to their smaller diameters and little or no myelination of their axon.
+As a result, pain comes in two phases: an initial extremely sharp pain associated with the Aδ fibers and a second, more prolonged and slightly less intense feeling of pain from the C fibers.
+Massive or prolonged input to a C fiber results in a progressive build up in the dorsal horn of the spinal cord; this phenomenon called wind-up is similar to tetanus in muscles.
+Wind-up increases the probability of greater sensitivity to pain.